 Anticoagulants can help prevent blood clots, which may contribute to disease progression in PAH.

 You may experience hypoxia (low oxygen levels) with PAH.
 Oxygen therapy can increase oxygen levels in the blood and reduce blood pressure by widening the blood vessels.
-Some people with PAH need oxygen all the time, whereas others require it only during physical activity, while on an airplane, or when at high altitudes.
+Some people with PAH need oxygen all the time, whereas others need it only during physical activity, while on an airplane, or when at high altitudes.

 Pulmonary vasodilators can help improve blood flow by opening narrowed blood vessels.
 This can reduce the pressure on the heart and help ease PAH symptoms.

 Calcium channel blockers change the way the body uses calcium.
 By relaxing the blood vessel walls to encourage more blood flow, these drugs can help lower blood pressure in the pulmonary arteries.
-Very few individuals with PAH are treated with calcium channel blockers.
+Very few people with PAH are treated with calcium channel blockers.

 Phosphodiesterase 5 inhibitors help increase blood flow through the lungs and lower blood pressure.